J&J Medical Connect

 (84.6)

-Abbreviations: ACR20/50/70, ≥20%/50%/70% improvement from baseline in the American College of Rheumatology Criteria; DSS, Dactylitis Severity Score; EE, early escape; FACIT-F, Functional Assessment of Chronic Illness Therapy-Fatigue; HAQ-DI, Health Assessment Questionnaire-Disability Index; LEI, Leeds Enthesitis Index; LS, least squares; MDA, minimal disease activity; PASI 100, 100% improvement from baseline in Psoriasis Area and Severity Index; q8w, every 8 weeks; SF-36 PCS, 36-item Short-Form Health Survey Physical Component Summary.
+Abbreviations: ACR20/50/70, ≥20%/50%/70% improvement from baseline in the American College of Rheumatology Criteria; DSS, Dactylitis Severity Score; EE, early escape; FACIT-F, Functional Assessment of Chronic Illness Therapy-Fatigue; HAQ-DI, Health Assessment Questionnaire-Disability Index; LEI, Leeds Enthesitis Index; LS, least squares; MDA, minimal disease activity; PASI 100, 100% improvement from baseline in Psoriasis Area and Severity Index; PBO, placebo; q8w, every 8 weeks; SF-36 PCS, 36-item Short-Form Health Survey Physical Component Summary.

-aEfficacy results for the placebo→TREMFYA 100 mg q8w group at week 48 include patients who did not enter EE and crossed over to TREMFYA at week 24 (those who entered EE at week 16 were considered nonresponders at subsequent timepoints).
+aEfficacy results for the PBO→TREMFYA 100 mg q8w group at week 48 include patients who did not enter EE and crossed over to TREMFYA at week 24 (those who entered EE at week 16 were considered nonresponders at subsequent timepoints).

 bAdjusted for multiplicity.